-Swen is a Post-doctoral Researcher at the Department of History at Queen's University in Kingston/Ontario since November 2018.
+Swen is an adjunct professor in the Department of History.
 In addition, Swen is a Affiliated Scholar of the German Historical Institute in Washington/DC with its Pacific Regional Office at University of California Berkeley.
 Early in 2019 he joined the Advisory Committee of the Austrian Archive for Exile Studies and the Exile Library in Vienna.
 Swen is also a member of the Global History Initiative and the Russian & Eastern European Studies Network at Queen's University where he started the Migration History Reading Group in February 2020.
 Since September 2019, he is Research Ambassador of the German Academic Exchange Service (DAAD) at Queen's University.

 Swen has been Research Assistant and Post-doctoral Researcher at the Department of History at Dresden University 2010-14 and 2016-18 where he earned his Ph.D. in 2013.
 From October 2014 to October 2016 he has been a Post-doctoral Fellow of the German Research Foundation with an affiliation at University of California in Los Angeles and his recent project: "A History of Knowledge on Mountains and Woods: Forestry and Mining between Europe and North America, 1860-1960".
 In 2017 Swen has been a short-term Fellow of the German Historical Institute in Washington/DC too.